Freedom Homeschooling

 Free Foreign Languages Curriculum

 This website offers many Spanish learning resources, including Spanish for Kids, Spanish Lessons 101, Spanish Lessons 102, listening comprehension, and reading comprehension.
-The material is presented through text, videos, audio, interactive quizzes, games, and worksheets.
+The material is presented through a combination of text, videos, audio, interactive quizzes, games, and worksheets.

 American Sign Language is taught using video and text-based lessons.